he-dev/SmartConfig/README.md

 # SmartConfig v2
 Configuration has never been easier!

-**SmartConfig** is a configuration framework that makes writing configuration easier then ever.
+**SmartConfig** is a configuration framework that makes writing configurations easier then ever.

 ## Why another one?
 Because I did't find anything simplier and as powerful as **SmartConfig**.
 It's main goal is simplicity.
 A configuration should be set up within few minutes and be easily extended if needed.
 Unfortunatelly most of the time we spend hours writing them over and over again.
 With **SmartConfig** it's over.